-Traffic impact closures on major interstate routes-5d
+Traffic incident impacts on major interstate routes-5d

 Interstates are the arteries that connect our nation and keep people and commerce flowing.
 When they shut down in Missouri, the country is cut in half.
-Keeping interstates free-flowing is a top priority for MoDOT, but sometimes nature and vehicle crashes affect the department's ability to keep the interstates moving.
+Keeping interstates free-flowing is a top priority for MoDOT, but sometimes vehicle crashes affect the department's ability to keep the interstates moving.